BrianBTB/memtools_vita/README.md

 -----
 Manually Dumping
 -----
-Once you resolve SceWebkit, you will need to look at the module_info to get stub_end.
+Once you resolve a module and get module_info, you will need to look at the module_info to get stub_end.
 Dump from base of SceWebkit (sce_module.base) to stub end.
 The dump code appends to existing files with the same name, so delete the old ones if you are redumping for whatever reason. resolve.js implements the memory parsing for resolving a module, give it a look for help.

 -----
 TODO
 -----

-- Implement : resume on error (maybe already works, needs better error handling, currently can get very stuck)

 - Implement : special-case handling for offsize import list entries